This site requires a more recent version of Adobe Flash Player to function properly.

 For additional details, select a driver above or select a division from the interactive Trefis split for LVS at the top of the page.

-- In April and September 2012, the company opened phases I and IIA, respectively, of Sands Cotai Central, which is part of our Cotai Strip development.
+In April and September 2012, the company opened phases I and IIA, respectively, of Sands Cotai Central, which is part of our Cotai Strip development.
 Additionally, LVS opened phase IIB of Sands Cotai Central on January 28, 2013.
 Upon completion, Sands Cotai Central will consist of a 13.7 million-square-foot 6,400-room integrated resort complex featuring rooms and suites under the internationally-recognized Sheraton, Conrad and Holiday Inn brands.
 The property includes approximately 300,000 square feet of gaming space with approximately 460 table games and 2,200 slot machines, approximately 800,000 square feet of retail, entertainment and dining space, over 550,000 square feet of meeting facilities and a multipurpose theater.
+The company is currently developing The Parisian resort in Cotai area and the resort will be operational in 2016.

 We believe that Macau gaming operations are the primary source of value for Las Vegas Sands because: